7shifts Alternatives (2026): 7 Better Options

 The bottom line: 7shifts is built for restaurants, and it does restaurant scheduling well.
 But "built for restaurants" also means "not built for everyone else."
 If you're outside food service, or if the per-location pricing model doesn't work for your setup, any of the tools above will handle scheduling and time tracking at a lower cost.

 Not sure which tool is right?
 Our full comparison of scheduling software covers even more options.
-And if you're curious about what scheduling tools actually cost, check our pricing breakdown.

 Frequently asked questions